Pyrops WMS

 Mini Warehouses or Dark Stores

 To deliver items in 10 minutes, warehouses need to be closer to people’s homes.
-That’s why these 10-minute delivery startups create lots of mini-warehouses or dark stores in every city.
+That’s why these quick delivery apps create lots of mini-warehouses or dark stores in every city.

 For example, Blinkit (formerly Grofers) has lots of mini-warehouses within 2kms of people’s homes.
 Their stores are so densely located that they can deliver 90% of their orders within 15 minutes even if their riders drive at 10kmph.
 Their in-store planning and tech are now so good that they pack most orders in under 2.5 minutes.
 Dunzo has a chain of mini-warehouses called Xpress Mart located within 5kms of people’s homes.
 Swiggy’s Instamart and Zepto also follow the same strategy.